OlachiEfika/IBM-learn-repo/README.md

-I am currently learning how to use Git & Github with resources from Coursera and The Odin Project I created my first repository using the GIT command line while learning with the Odin Project This is my Second repository created using the Github UI while learning with Coursera - IBM
+I am currently learning how to use Git & Github with resources from Coursera and The Odin Project I created my first repository using the GIT command line while learning with the Odin Project This is my Second repository created using the Github Web Interface while learning with Coursera - IBM